Galerie Barbazanges: History

 In 1911 Henri Barbazanges rented part of the property at 109 Rue du Faubourg Saint Honoré from his friend, the fashion designer Paul Poiret, and opened the Gallery Barbazanges with financial assistance from L. C. Hodebert.
 The gallery would exhibit contemporary art.

 The building was beside Poiret's eighteenth century mansion at 26 Avenue d'Antin.

 The Galerie Barbazanges leased the ground floor, with a total area of about 250 m2.

 Behind the front room there were a number of smaller rooms leading to a 70 m2 room without windows, but with a glass roof 5.5 m high.

 This large back room may have been built by Barbazanges when he took control in 1911.

 A door was made between Poiret's mansion and one of the rooms of the gallery.

 Poiret reserved the right to hold two exhibitions each year.
 One of these was L'Art Moderne en France from 16–31 July 1916, organized by André Salmon.

 Salmon gave "26 Avenue d'Antin" as the address and called the exhibition the "Salon d'Antin".
-Artists included Pablo Picasso, who showed Les Demoiselles d'Avignon for the first time, Amedeo Modigliani, Moïse Kisling, Manuel Ortiz de Zárate, and Marie Vassilieff.
+Artists included Pablo Picasso, who showed Les Demoiselles d'Avignon for the first time, Amedeo Modigliani, Moïse Kisling, Manuel Ortíz de Zárate, and Marie Vassilieff.

 Poiret also arranged concerts of new music at the gallery, often in combination with exhibitions of new art.

 The 1916 Salon d'Antin included readings of poetry by Max Jacob and Guillaume Apollinaire, and performances of work by Erik Satie, Darius Milhaud, Igor Stravinsky, and Georges Auric.

 Satie's Musique d'ameublement (furniture music) was performed in public for the first time at the gallery on 8 March 1920 during intermissions of a play by Max Jacob.
 (Note: Satie's simple and repetitive musique d'ameublement was meant as an unobtrusive background, an early version of the elevator music that is played in elevators, shopping malls and hotel lobbies.
 The audience listened to it quietly and attentively, however, as they would any other musical performance.
 Satie jumped out and pleaded with them to ignore the music, talk, make noise or look at the pictures.)